-Under Penal Code 242 PC, California law defines the crime of battery as “any willful and unlawful use of force or violence upon the person of another.”
+Under Penal Code §242 PC, the crime of battery is defined as “any willful and unlawful use of force or violence upon the person of another.”
 Simple battery is a misdemeanor punishable by up to 6 months in jail and fines of up to $1000.00.

 You can be guilty of battery even if the victim does not suffer an injury or any actual pain.
 All that is required is that you touch the person in an offensive way.